TyarlaAnusha/Hospital-Management-System/README.md

 **URL:** `http://localhost:8080/api/patients/{id}`

-Further we can connect frontend part by developing the website using web frameworks like ReactJs.
+Further we can connect frontend part by developing the website using frameworks like ReactJs.

 ```